-Shaquill Griffin on giving up long pass play against Chargers: ‘I’m making sure it won’t ever happen again’
+Seahawks CB Shaquill Griffin got burned deep against the Chargers, but he vows it won’t happen again

 “I feel like when teams beat us we beat ourselves first,’’ he said.
 “And you can see we are a totally different defense in the second half, and the only thing we did is play our defense, play our game, and we calmed down and remembered the reasons why we are there and how good this defense really is.
 Just had to settle down and play our regular defense.’’

-Griffin said that is all that’s needed this week, as well, as the Seahawks now play the other Los Angeles team, the high-flying Rams, who are first in the NFL in total offense at 447.1 yards per game and third in scoring at 33.2, hitting or exceeding each of those totals when the two teams met last month in Seattle, a 33-31 Rams win in which they gained 468 yards.
+Griffin said that’s all the Seahawks need to do this week, when they face the other Los Angeles team.
+The high-flying Rams are first in the NFL in total offense at 447.1 yards per game, and third in scoring at 33.2.
+They hit or exceeded each of those totals when the two teams met last month in Seattle, a 33-31 Rams win in which Los Angeles gained 468 yards.

 Griffin said the Seahawks need to tackle better than the first time around and stop the Rams’ run.
 And if they do that?